CNA Classes Online

 nursing assistant exam certification

-As of March 2024 the most popular CNA certification exam is the NNAAP.
+As of October 2024 the most popular CNA certification exam is the NNAAP.
 The NNAAP exam is made up of two sections: a written test and a skills demonstration test (think applying CPR to a manikin or patient simulator).
 The NNAAP exam, conducted in both English and Spanish, is currently utilized by the following regions:

 Alabama Maryland Rhode Island